Influence of planetary gas accretion on the shape and depth of gaps in protoplanetary discs: Influence of gas accretion

-To investigate the influence of planetary gas accretion into the depletion of the inner disc, we show in figure \ref{ontostardiffacc} the stellar accretion rate for all our enhanced and reduced planetary accretion rates.
+To investigate the influence of planetary gas accretion into the depletion of the inner disc, we show in Fig. \ref{ontostardiffacc}, the stellar accretion rate for all our enhanced and reduced planetary accretion rates.
 The top panel shows that larger planetary accretion rates result in lower stellar accretion rates.
 As the planet accretes more gas, it depletes the inner disc faster, reducing the stellar accretion rate.
-At $\rm t = 36500 \; yrs = 3000$ orbits, time shown with the black dots on the top panel, the lowest stellar accretion rate is roughly three times lower than the highest rate.
-However, the corresponding planetary accretion rates differ by a factor of four (figure \ref{diffacc}).
+At $\rm t = 36500 \; yrs = 3000$ orbits, the time shown with the black dots on the top panel, the lowest stellar accretion rate is roughly three times lower than the highest rate.
+However, the corresponding planetary accretion rates differ by a factor of four (Fig. \ref{diffacc}).
 This means that the stellar accretion does not directly scale with the planetary accretion.
-It is due to the fact that the depletion of the inner disc also highly depends on the viscosity of the disc.
+This is due to the fact that the depletion of the inner disc also highly depends on the viscosity of the disc.
 Here, the viscosity is high: with $\alpha = 10^{-2}$, planetary gas accretion and viscous spreading through the gap act together to deplete the inner disc.
 Therefore, if the planetary gas accretion rate is not high enough, then the inner disc is replenished by viscously spreading gas, whereas when the planetary accretion rate is high, the inner disc does not have time to be replenished by viscous spreading.
-In section \ref{section_diffvisco} we study the influence of the viscosity on the stellar accretion and discuss the consequences in the section \ref{section_discussion_accontostar}.
+In Sect. \ref{section_diffvisco}, we study the influence of the viscosity on the stellar accretion and discuss its consequences in Sect. \ref{section_discussion_accontostar}.

-In conclusion, at high viscosity, planetary gas accretion rate has a strong influence on the stellar accretion.
-In the following section we investigate the influence of two disc parameters, the aspect ratio and the viscosity, that can have an influence on the accretion onto the planet and onto the star.
+In conclusion, at high viscosity, the planetary gas accretion rate has a strong influence on stellar accretion.
+In the following section, we investigate the influence of two disc parameters: the aspect ratio and the viscosity, which can have an influence on the accretion onto the planet and onto the star.